-Sample Equity Research Report
+Equity Research Report Timing

 That’s because quarterly earnings releases tend to be catalysts for stock price movements, as earnings announcements likely represent the first time in 3 months that a company provides a comprehensive financial update.

 Of course, research reports are also released immediately upon a major announcement like an restructuring.
 Additionally, if an equity research analyst initiates coverage on a new stock, he/she will likely publish a comprehensive initiation piece.or a